danilozag1992/MVP/README.md

 ## Installation

-**IMPORTANT** This README / branch refers to the current development build.
+**IMPORTANT** This README/branch refers to the current development build.
 See the `4-0-maintenance` branch on Github if you want or require the latest stable release.

 1. Add `rspec-rails` to **both** the `:development` and `:test` groups